jyyang5/mu_mu_lambda-ES/mu_sigma_experiment/README.md

 - tuneTrainSize_sigmaStar_GP
 Use sigma_star fixed and GP estimate add TRAINING_FACTOR (for GP training set size), experiment with a combination of sigma_star, sigma and TRAINING_FACTOR

+- tuneTrainSize_CSA_GP
+Use CSA and GP estimate add TRAINING_FACTOR (for GP training set size), experiment if the result obtained by tuneTrainSize_sigmaStar_GP holds.

 ## Trade-off surrogate (GP) model accurancy and objective function call saving